 For example, a side may play more cautiously when away from home or against a top-six side.
 Alternatively, a side may set up more attacking in local derbies.
 Each manager will have particular tactics for particular fixtures.
-Understand these as it’ll undoubtedly help you in the BTTS markets.
+Understand these as they’ll undoubtedly help you in the BTTS markets.

 Injuries & Suspensions

 It probably goes without saying that you check injuries and suspensions before placing a bet of this nature.
 If a star striker is out, the chance of goals lessens.
-Equally, it a key defender isn’t playing, it boosts your chances of winning a BTTS in Both Halves bet.
+Equally, if a key defender isn’t playing, it boosts your chances of winning a BTTS in Both Halves bet.